anandraj8756/opencv_object_tracking/README.md

 <br>

- run the progaram go to the terminal and type:
+ run the program go to the terminal and type:
  <br>
  > python opencv_object-tracker.py  --video 02.mp4 --tracker csrt
  <br>